isledecomp/actionheadergen/README.md

 # actionheadergen

-This tool automatically generates C++ headers containing enums representing the action index found in LEGO Island Inferleaf (.SI) files.
+This tool automatically generates C++ headers containing enums representing the action index found in LEGO Island Interleaf (.SI) files.
 While it is primarily designed to solve a glaring labor issue with manually inserting thousands of action entries in the ongoing [LEGO Island decompilation](https://github.com/isledecomp/isle), it could be repurposed for other uses as well.

 ## Background